rocky-jaiswal/my_blogs/source/2019-05-11-typesafe_graphql.html.markdown

 date: 11/05/2019
 ---

 With everything moving to TypeScript and even [Python](https://google.github.io/pytype/) + [Ruby](https://twitter.com/darkdimius/status/1119115657776209920) looking at adding some sort of types one could assume that strong typing is winning the battle against dynamic typing.
 Clear and strong types also makes you think twice about using JSON as a data transfer mechanism which is sort of schema / type less.
-Now I am also not advocating to go back to XML+XSD days but I think the GraphQL specification provides decent type safety without any verbosity at all.
+Now I am not advocating to go back to XML+XSD days but I think the GraphQL specification provides decent type safety without adding any verbosity at all.

 In fact GraphQL is pitched as - __A query language for your API, and a server-side runtime for executing queries by using a _type system_ you define for your data.__ So a type system forms the very core of GraphQL.
 On the flip side, the most popular implementation/s of GraphQL are on Node.js which inherently is not type friendly.
 In this post we will look at how to use TypeScript on both server and client side to work with GraphQL implementations for better type safety and hopefully fewer bugs.